Gloucestershire Airport respects your privacy and is committed to protecting your personal data.

 Contact Data means the data we use to contact you including your billing address, delivery address, email address and telephone number.

-Financial Data means the data we use to process your payments for the services we provide, including your payment card details.
+Financial Data means the data we use to process your payments for the services we provide, including your bank account and payment card details.

 Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, where you do not provide suitable and current contact details).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.